Taxation of international executives

 If the value of the member’s account is greater than KYD5,000, they may transfer their account (with the Superintendent of Pensions’ approval) to a retirement account in another country.
-Otherwise, the Pensions Law requires a two-year waiting period before the member’s pension can be paid out in a lump sum.
+Otherwise, the Pensions Law requires a 2-year waiting period before the member’s pension can be paid out in a lump sum.

 Further information is available on the National Pensions Office Web site.
 Copies of the National Pensions Law can be purchased from the Legislative Assembly in George Town.
 There are a number of supplemental documents; however, the two primary documents are The National Pensions Law (latest revision) and the National Pensions (General) Regulations (latest revision).

 What income will be taxed during short-term assignments?